Hello again. Daryl here. I hope you're all safe and well.

 A quick note about shopping carts

-Some Shopify downtime last week may have resulted in your shopping cart being stuck: one in which you can't add or remove any items.
+Some Shopify downtime last week may have resulted in your shopping cart being stuck: a state in which you can't add or remove any items.

 To fix this, please delete all your website data, including the cookies and cache, for the following sites: